phyver/GameShell/doc/mission.md

 * `static.sh` to initialize the static parts of the mission,
 * `init.sh` to initialize the dynamic parts of the mission

-The `static.sh` script is run once for all the mission during GameShell's initialisation (before the first mission is started).
-This allows to populate the world with the different places where the missions will take place.
+The `static.sh` script is run during GameShell's initialisation (before the first mission is even started).
+This allows to populate the world with the different places (i.e., directories) where the missions will take place.

 Th `init.sh` script is run whenever the mission is (re-)started.
 It allows to have missions with some randomized element to prevent brute force searching or